mozilla/data-docs/src/concepts/pipeline/schemas.md

 ## Overview

 Schemas describe the structure of ingested data.
-They are used in the pipeline to validate the types and values of data, or to define a table schema in a data store.
+They are used in the pipeline to validate the types and values of data, and to define a table schema in a data store.
 We use a repository of JSON Schemas to sort incoming data into [`decoded` and `error` datasets](../../cookbooks/bigquery.md#projects-with-bigquery-datasets).
 We also generate BigQuery table schemas nightly from the JSON Schemas.